Medicare – Part B Reimbursement

 Medicare Part B premium reimbursement shall be effective the date the Medicare Part B is effective or the first day of the month that the fund receives appropriate proof of enrollment in Medicare Part B and a valid direct deposit agreement form, whichever is later.
 Reimbursement will begin upon receipt of proof of payment to SSA or CMS.

-Retirees who pay a higher income-related monthly adjusted premium will be reimbursed the higher amount.
+Retirees hired before July 1, 2023 and their spouses or DPs/CUPs who pay a higher income-related monthly adjusted premium will be reimbursed the higher amount.
 However, if EUTF does not receive a copy of your SSA letter showing your higher income-related monthly adjusted premium each year, EUTF will automatically reset your Medicare Part B premium reimbursement to the Medicare standard amount every January 1st.
 The higher income-related monthly amounts are limited to a two-year lookback period.
 Please note that the EUTF will not reimburse for any late enrollment penalties.

 The EUTF does not reimburse Medicare Part D premiums.